helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 driver.
 An `int` method fails when the count exceeds the range of `int`.

 For an automatically mapped scalar, `Optional.empty()` represents either no row or SQL `NULL` in the first column.
-Return a record with an optional component when the application must distinguish row presence from column nullability.
+A record with an optional component can distinguish row presence from column nullability.

 ## Result Mapping

-Data JDBC maps query results in three ways.
-It reads a scalar from the first selected column, constructs a flat record from column labels, or calls a row mapper supplied by the application.
+Data JDBC can read a scalar from the first selected column, construct a flat record from column labels, or delegate the row to a mapper supplied by the application.
+Each physical row is mapped independently.

-Data JDBC maps each physical row independently.
-For a joined or hierarchical result, return a flat detached value and aggregate the materialized values in your application.
-You can also use separate repository operations.
+Joined or hierarchical results therefore begin as detached flat values.
+The application can aggregate those values after the result has been materialized or obtain related data through separate repository operations.

 ### Scalars and Records

 Mapping to a required scalar fails when the first column contains SQL `NULL`.
-Use `Optional<S>` for a nullable record component, where `S` is a supported scalar.
+A nullable record component uses `Optional<S>`, where `S` is a supported scalar.

 Helidon matches column labels to record component names without regard to case or column order.
-Use SQL aliases to make the mapping explicit:
+SQL aliases make the mapping explicit:

 ```java
 record ContactSummary(long id, String name, Optional<String> email) {